yuqi-student/learngit/readme.txt

 Git is a distributed version control system.
 Git is free software.
 nihao
-Git has a mutable index called stage.first
+Git has a mutable index called stage.first second